Table of Contents

 3.1.9 Fire and Gas Detection System

-Fire and gas detection system shall be installed at the city gate, the field instruments detect gas leakages by measuring the concentration of gas in the atmosphere.
+A fire and gas detection system shall be installed at the city gate.
+The field instruments detect gas leakages by measuring the gas concentration in the atmosphere.
 Installed temperature sensors shall detect any possible fire.
 When facilities are automated, the fire detection system should trigger the shutdown of the gas network and activate the firefighting system.

 3.1.10 Gas Service Lines or Spur Lines

 Spur lines are branches from the main distribution line transporting gas to each consumer.
-These lines may be made of carbon steel, Plastic materials, Ductile iron material etc. Spur lines are low-pressure lines because the required pressure by gas consumers is significantly low compared to the pressure on the distribution main.
-When the pressure delivered via the spur line to the gas consumption is higher than the pressure required, a pressure regulator shall be installed at the inlet connection to the consumer facility.
+These lines may be made of carbon steel, Plastic materials, Ductile iron, etc. Spur lines are low-pressure because the pressure required by gas consumers is significantly lower than the pressure on the distribution main.
+When the pressure delivered via the spur line to the gas consumption is higher than required, a pressure regulator shall be installed at the inlet connection to the consumer facility.

-Gas compressor facility shall be installed along the pipeline if the pipeline pressure cannot transport the gas to customer’s location satisfying the pressure required by the customers.
+A gas compressor facility shall be installed along the pipeline if the pipeline pressure cannot transport the gas to the customer’s location, satisfying the pressure required by the customer.
 The actual location of the compressor station shall be specified based on the hydraulic analysis.
 A gas compression unit can also be installed at the city gate to increase the gas pressure in the pipeline.

 A typical compressor station contains:

-- Valve assembly upstream and downstream of the gas compression unit for isolation and maintenance purpose
+• Valve assembly upstream and downstream of the gas compression unit for isolation and maintenance purposes

-Compressors are categories into two groups: positive displacement compressors and dynamic compressors.
+Compressors are categorised into two groups: positive displacement compressors and dynamic compressors.

-Dynamic compressors operation is based on increasing gas momentum as it flows through the compressors and converting the energy into pressure.
-Centrifugal and axial compressors are the major types of dynamic compressors.
+Dynamic compressors increase gas momentum as it flows through them and convert the energy into pressure.
+The major types of dynamic compressors are centrifugal and axial compressors.

 3.1.12 Valves

-For adequate isolation, maintenance or repair purposes, blowdown/venting and purging processes, provision of valves is made in the operation of a gas distribution pipeline system.
-Valves may be welded, flanged or threaded depending on pressure class, however, welded valves provide a better leak-tight system.
-All valves to be installed in the gas distribution system shall conform to any of the codes stated in section 831.1 of ASME B31.8 or as per other applicable codes and standards.
-All valves shall be installed in an easily accessible location and accordance to codes and standard such as ASME B31.8.
+For adequate isolation, maintenance or repair purposes, blowdown/venting and purging processes and valves are provided to operate a gas distribution pipeline system.
+Valves may be welded, flanged or threaded depending on pressure class.
+However, welded valves provide a better leak-tight system.
+All valves installed in the gas distribution system shall conform to any of the codes stated in section 831.1 of ASME B31.8 or as per other applicable codes and standards.
+All valves shall be installed in an easily accessible location and accordance with codes and standards such as ASME B31.8.
 Any of the following valves may be installed on the gas distribution networks.

 3.1.12.1 Emergency Shutdown Valves

-Emergency shut down valve (ESDV)/Block valves shall be installed on the transmission line conveying gas to the city gate or on the inlet distribution lines depending on the project design philosophy.
-The valve may be installed above or below ground depending on the location of the valve and design requirement.
+Depending on the project design philosophy, emergency shut-down valves (ESDV)/block valves shall be installed on the transmission line conveying gas to the city gate or inlet distribution lines.
+The valve may be installed above or below ground depending on the location of the valve and design requirements.
 The ESDV provide positive isolation of the city gate from unforeseen operating conditions.

-The use of automatic shutdown valve is not mandatory as stated in section 846.2 of ASME B31.8, however when automatic shutdown valves are used, the valves should be fitted with appropriate instrumentation and control system to trigger the valve to close when
+The use of an automatic shutdown valve is not mandatory, as stated in section 846.2 of ASME B31.8; however, when automatic shutdown valves are used, the valves should be fitted with appropriate instrumentation and control system to trigger the valve to close when:

-- There is pressure surge beyond set value.
+• There is a pressure surge beyond the set value.

-- There is temperature rise beyond set value.
+• There is a temperature rise beyond the set value.

 Figure 7: Emergency Shutdown Valve